vpolaris/Podman-Vaultwarden/README.md

 chmod u+x setup.sh; sudo ./setup.sh
 ```

 What the setup does?
 It creates a dedicated user named vaultwarden on the host machine, this user will be responsible to build the image, store persistent data and run the container with the less privileges possible.
 A systemd service will be created and the container will be launched every time the host server is restarted.
-The service will be owned by the bitwarden user
+The service will be owned by the vaultwarden user

 + No login or sudo available
 + Only the rights to manage containers